 Rural Bank Scholarships

-The scholarship will provide each successful student with funding up to the value of $5,000 to assist with his or her tertiary studies.
+The scholarship will provide each successful student with funding to the value of $5,000 per year for up to two years (subject to academic performance) to assist with their tertiary studies.

 This funding aims to support study-related expenses covering such things as accommodation costs, course costs, study materials and equipment, textbooks or tutoring.

 Applications for Rural Bank’s 2019 Scholarship Program will open 3 December 2018 and close on 29 January 2019.

 - Is a first-time undergraduate tertiary student in 2019.